opencor/opencor-user-documentation/src/uriScheme.rst

 .. |cellmlFile| replace:: ``https://models.physiomeproject.org/.../cell-model.xml``
 .. _cellmlFile: https://models.physiomeproject.org/workspace/49e/rawfile/0a252e033bdf5e65d5a6490c9d3ade9035fef04e/experiments/cell-model.xml

-As hinted above, a command can be sent to a plugin through the OpenCOR URI scheme.
+As hinted above, a command can be sent to a plugin through the OpenCOR `URI scheme <https://en.wikipedia.org/wiki/Uniform_Resource_Identifier>`__.
 For example, we can ask the :ref:`Core <plugins_miscellaneous_core>` plugin to select a particular mode or view.

 - Example #1: |selectMode|_ to select the Simulation mode.